joj-macho/joj-macho.github.io/tutorials/python/python-numbers.md

     - A number guessing game, Bagels, which generates a random secret number and challenges the player to guess it within a limited number of attempts.
     - Demonstrates using integer numbers and random numbers from the `random()` module.

 You can find more programs that handle numerical data types on my [Math & Science Playground](https://github.com/joj-macho/Math-Science-Playground){:target='_blank'} and [Computational Programming Playground](https://github.com/joj-macho/Computational-Programming-Playground){:target='_blank'} repositories.
 These repositories contain a collection of Python programs covering a wide array of mathematical and scientific concepts, including topics in numerical methods, linear algebra, differential equations, and more.
+For hands-on practice and reinforcement of these concepts, check out the [Python Numeric Data Types Exercises](https://github.com/joj-macho/Python-Exercise-Playground/blob/main/02_python_numbers.ipynb){:target='_blank'}.

 ## Summary